parag0312/Projects/README.md

 ## Machine Learning projects:

-Following are Machine learning and Data Science Projects written using Python in Jupyter Notebook.
+Thses are Machine learning and Data Science Projects written using Python in Jupyter Notebook.
 Following notebooks looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of:

 ### 1. Heart-Disease-Classification: